gregcope/piboatmon/README.md

 * Uses a mopi to sleep/wake, get battery Volts and have backup power
 * Is mostly writen in Python with a bit of shell
 * Uses GPIO pin 18 connected to a bilge switch and can alarm on that
-* Puppet is used to configure the host and install all the needed packages and configure the services
+* Puppet is used to configure the host, install all the needed packages and configure the services

 Configuration
 -------------